srobo/astoria/docs/implementation/managers/astmetad.rst

 There can only be one metadata drive at any given time.
 Additional drives are ignored.

-Once the drive has had it's data loaded and validated, it will be added as a high priority :ref:`metadata source`.
+Once the drive has had its data loaded and validated, it will be added as a high priority :ref:`metadata source`.

 Astmetad Data Structures and Classes
 ------------------------------------